ordo-one/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

             ///   - waterLevelForElement: A closure used to compute the contribution of each buffered element to the current water level.
             ///
             /// - Note, `waterLevelForElement` will be called on each element when it is written into the source and when
-            /// it is consumed from the stream, so it is recommended to provide an function that runs in constant time. public static func watermark(low: Int, high: Int, waterLevelForElement: @escaping @Sendable (Element) -> Int) -> BackPressureStrategy
+            /// it is consumed from the channel, so it is recommended to provide an function that runs in constant time. public static func watermark(low: Int, high: Int, waterLevelForElement: @escaping @Sendable (Element) -> Int) -> BackpressureStrategy
         }

-        /// A type that indicates the result of writing elements to the source. public enum WriteResult: Sendable {
+        /// A type that indicates the result of sending elements to the source. public enum SendResult: Sendable {
-            /// A token that is returned when the asynchronous stream's backpressure strategy indicated that production should
+            /// A token that is returned when the channel's backpressure strategy indicated that production should
             /// be suspended.
-Use this token to enqueue a callback by  calling the ``enqueueCallback(_:)`` method. public struct CallbackToken: Sendable {}
+Use this token to enqueue a callback by  calling the ``enqueueCallback(_:)`` method. public struct CallbackToken: Sendable { }

             /// Indicates that more elements should be produced and written to the source. case produceMore